PhilipOyelegbin/I4G/Registration/README.md

+# Registration Task
-Zuri task given to clone a registration page
+## Zuri task given to clone a registration page